simdjson/simdjson/doc/ondemand_design.md

 To achieve performance, we introduced some key limitations that make the DOM API *streaming*: array/object iteration cannot be restarted, and string/number values can only be parsed once.
-If these limitations are acceptable to you, the On Demand API could help you write maintainable applications with a computation efficiency that is difficult to surpass.
+If these limitations are acceptable to you, the On-Demand API could help you write maintainable applications with a computation efficiency that is difficult to surpass.

 A code example illustrates our API from a programmer's point of view: